harryscholes/TreeShaker.jl/README.md

-# TreeShaker
+# TreeShaker.jl
+Shake packages until unused deps fall off.

 [![Build Status](https://travis-ci.com/arnavs/TreeShaker.jl.svg?branch=master)](https://travis-ci.com/arnavs/TreeShaker.jl)

-Uses [SnoopCompile](https://github.com/timholy/SnoopCompile.jl) to step through package tests, and then diffs it against things you've used in your `Project.toml`
+Uses [SnoopCompile](https://github.com/timholy/SnoopCompile.jl) to step through package build & tests, and then diffs it against things you've used in your `Project.toml`.

+Relies on good (ideally 100%) test code coverage, but there are likely to be many edge cases, so take the fruit with a pinch of salt.

 ## Usage